 Main duties of the job

 The post holder would be a member of one of three MDTs in Hounslow, and would be expected to contribute to the development and delivery of treatment pathways within these teams.
-But also to support the teams more generally in formulating and caring for service users with post-traumatic stress disorder and history of multiple traumas.
+But also to support the teams more generally in formulating and caring for service users with hearing voices experiences and/or a diagnosis of psychosis or schizophrenia.

-The psychology team aims to offer a range of evidence-based treatments, including EMDR, trauma focused CBT and compassion focused therapy.
-Training in all these therapies is made available, delivered by expert external providers, and supported with the necessary specialist supervision.
+The psychology team aims to offer a range of evidence-based treatments including CBT for psychosis.
+Training in evidence based therapies is made available, delivered by expert external providers, and supported with the necessary specialist supervision.